Low Blood Pressure or Hypotension: Symptoms and Causes

 Changes in the body during pregnancy can cause the blood vessels to dilate fast.
 These changes can lead to a sudden fall in blood pressure.

-Moreover, low blood pressure is quite common during the initial 24 weeks of pregnancy.
+Moreover, blood pressure commonly decreases during the first and second trimesters of pregnancy and usually returns to pre‑pregnancy levels after delivery.
 After childbirth, the woman gradually regains her normal blood pressure through healthy lifestyle practices.

 Heart Valve Conditions

 An instance of heart attack, heart failure, or heart valve illness may cause low blood pressure.
-In addition, a slow heart rate (bradycardia) may also lead to relatively lower blood pressure than normal.
+In addition, severe or symptomatic bradycardia may reduce cardiac output and contribute to low blood pressure, particularly in underlying heart disease.

 Hormone-linked Diseases or Endocrine Conditions